 Step 2: The UE determines whether to drop a PUSCH repetition or not according to Rel-15/16 PUSCH dropping rules (including dynamic SFI received later), but the PUSCH repetition is still counted in the K repetitions.

+FFS: Rel-17 PUSCH dropping rules are also applied if introduced in other WI(s)

-Support (4 companies): Huawei/HiSilicon [1], Lenovo/Motorola Mobility [11]
+Support (4 companies): Huawei/HiSilicon [1], Lenovo/Motorola Mobility [11], Samsung

 Looking at the above proposals, all the alternatives meet the condition that all the available slots are determined prior to the first transmission of the PUSCH repetitions.